madogiwa0124/vite-plugin-rollbar-sourcemap/README.md

 # Vite Plugin Rollbar Sourcemap

-This is a Vite plugin for uploading Vite-generated Sourcemaps to Rolbar.
+This is a Vite plugin for uploading Vite-generated Sourcemaps to Rollbar.

 This plugin is inspired by the work of clinggroup on the original [vite-plugin-rollbar](https://github.com/clinggroup/vite-plugin-rollbar).
 I appreciate their contributions to the Vite ecosystem.